Caregivers - Practices

 m) Encourages children to eat food with their hands.

-q) Dispose leftover food properly every day.
+q) Disposes of leftover food properly every day.

 t) Drains out used water from the kitchen and from the wash area safely.

-u) Maintains adequate self-hygiene (trimmed nails, clean clothes etc.,)
+u) Maintains adequate self-hygiene (trimmed nails, clean clothes etc.).

 Child Engagement